 'Times have changed,' said Mr Fletcher.
 'All that stuff about being home at dawn and not hearing the cock crow and stufflike that.
 That was all very well once upon a time, when people thought the Earth was flat.
-But no-one believes that now-' 'Er-' One of the dead raised a hand.
+But no-one believes that now-' 'There is a night that never comes to an end,' said Mr Fletcher.
+'All you need is speed ...'
+'Relatively speaking,' said Einstein.